 Background on the CMMC requirement to separate the duties of individuals

 Members of the DoD supply chain – the Defense Industrial Base (DIB) — that handle Controlled Unclassified Information (CUI) are required to implement the cybersecurity safeguards in the National Institutes of Standards and Technology (NIST) Special Publication 800-171.
-These contractors also must eventually be certified under the DoD Cybersecurity Maturity Model Certification (CMMC) at least Level 3.
-In NIST 800-171 and CMMC L3 there is a requirement (NIST SP 800-171 Control 3.1.4 / CMMC Practice AC.3.017) to “Separate the duties of individuals to reduce the risk of malevolent activity without collusion.”
+These contractors also must eventually be certified under the DoD Cybersecurity Maturity Model Certification (CMMC) at least Level 2.
+In NIST 800-171 and CMMC L2 there is a requirement (AC.L2-3.1.4) to “Separate the duties of individuals to reduce the risk of malevolent activity without collusion.”

 What does it mean to separate the duties of individuals, why is this a requirement, and how do DIB members – especially small business contractors – effectively implement this safeguard?
 This post will provide answers to those questions as well as a downloadable worksheet that organizations can use to plan and demonstrate separation of duties.

 Essentially, to separate the duties means making sure no one individual has access to all the “keys to the kingdom”.
 And the wording of the safeguard emphasizes that theme with the statement that separation of duties reduces the risk of bad behavior “without collusion.”
 In other words, two or more individuals would have to team up to perpetrate cyber mischief in the organization.

 Why is this a requirement?